The North Face Morph Hoodie Review

 Enter The North Face’s Morph Hoodie.
 While it’s also 800-fill down, it’s substantially thicker than the Ghost Whisperer.
 The Morph is 800 fill goose down, while the Ghost Whisperer is 800 fill Q.Shield, which is MH’s own creation.

-I’ve had the Morph for approximately a month now.
+I’ve had the Morph for approximately a year.
 We’ve had both unseasonably warm and cold days here in Denver, which means that I’ve been able to try out this jacket both when it’s on the edge of needing a jacket as well as when a very warm jacket is needed.
+I also used it all the time in Canada in December 2018 over the holidays, and it kept me very warm with a sweater and my REI puffy vest underneath.

 This jacket is WARM and looks great as well.
-The Morph is more of an around-town and stationary jacket that anything, which is great at the crag or at the base of the resort.
+The Morph is more of an around-town and stationary jacket than other puffy jackets, which is great at the crag or at the base of the resort.

 When I first got the jacket, it felt a bit short and tall at the same time.
 By this, I mean that it’s not cut as athletic as some other jackets I’ve reviewed/owner and felt short at first.
 I do not like jackets that fit short and pull up when you raise your arms, so this was weird to start.
 After wearing it for a while though, and adjusting it via the pull cord stored within the pockets to adjust it to your body, it fits well.